HOW TO FIGHT FOOD ADDICTION?

 Do not forget to invest in other areas of your life, such as studying or relationships.
 Remember, there is more to you than just an eating disorder.
 So do not get so consumed by your regime to fight against food addiction that you forget other aspects of your life.
 These aspects can be a welcome distraction to your routine.

-Emotional Eater Do Not Care About Portion Control!
+Emotional Eaters Do Not Care About Portion Control!

 This is what helps me cope with my food addiction, I started experimenting with meditation, exercise, and Paleo Diet.
 I discovered a brand new me full of energy, a brand new life full of happiness, and a life of empathy to connect with other people.

 Food addiction is comparable to drug addiction.
-If we treat it as such, then it will lead to a lot more acceptance within society.
+If we treat it as such, then it will lead to a lot more acceptance in our society.
 Resources will then be directed towards research and development of treatment against this disorder.

-This will see those affected get the treatment they need and lead better quality lives.
-But as long as we continue to create a stigma around this disorder, then its treatment will remain an illusion, and more people will continue to suffer from this it and suffer from issues such as mental illness.
+As long as we continue to create a stigma around this disorder, then its treatment will remain an illusion, and more people will continue to suffer from it as mental illness.
+Best advice is to follow a proper and nutritional diet.

 - Chicken couscous.